jpharvey8/Kickstarter-analysis/README.md

 Limitations that might have affected this dataset include: the cities that the campaigns took place in – Some cities have higher density and contributors make more/less income and the currency rate to USD from different countries might reflect more/less money contributed when converted.

-Another type of graph we could great for these data sets that might be visually beneficial would be a bar graph.
+Another type of graph we could great for these data sets that might be visually beneficial would be a stacked bar graph.